 This message for Colorado travelers was developed in a partnership between the Colorado Tourism Office and Leave No Trace Center for Outdoor Ethics.

 Know Before You Go

-- This land really is your land.
-Our state and federal agencies manage 42 percent of Colorado’s majestic landscape, and our cities and counties maintain even more.
-Learn about and respect the spaces we all own, share and sing about.
+- Our state and federal agencies manage 42 percent of Colorado’s majestic landscape, and our cities and counties maintain even more.
+Learn about and respect the spaces we all share.

 - Stay back from the pack.
 Find your way to less-visited and off-peak destinations to minimize down time and maximize your connection with special places.